 Abstract 1

 Introduction 3

-Motivation 3
+Motivation - Inefficient Tooth Restoration 3

+Problem Statement 3

-Current Devices 3
+Current Devices - Existing Sectional and Circumferential Dental Matrix Bands 3

-Problem Statement 5

-Background 5
+Background 6

-Design Research 5
+Design Research - Relevant Anatomy, Procedures and Existing Dental Tools 6

-Client Information 6
+Client Information - Dr. Donald Tipple 6

 Design Specifications 6

 Preliminary Designs 7

 Design 1 - Handcuff Design 7

 Design 2 - Butterfly Design 9

 Design 3 - Butterfly + U Pinchers Design 10

 Preliminary Design Evaluation 11

 Design Matrix 11

-Justification of Criteria 11
+Justification of Criteria 12

 Proposed Final Design 13

-Fabrication Plan 13
+Fabrication & Development Process 14

-Materials 13
+Materials 14

-Methods 13
+Final Design & Fabrication Methods 14

+Final Prototype 15

-Testing 13
+Testing 16

+Results 18

+Discussion 21

-Conclusion 14
+Conclusion 23

-References 16
+References 25

-Appendix 19
+Appendix 28

-Appendix A - Product Design Specifications 19
+Appendix A - Product Design Specifications 28

-Appendix B - Expenses Table 25
+Appendix B - Expense Table 36

+Appendix C - SolidWorks Simulink Simulation Output (Normal Force/1008-1010) 37

+Appendix D - MATLAB Code to Evaluate MTS Testing Data 40

-I. Introduction A. Motivation
+I. Introduction A. Motivation - Inefficient Tooth Restoration

 It is estimated the average American has three dental fillings, while one in four Americans have eleven or more fillings.
 Although cavities are one of the most common dental procedures, the CDC still estimates that about one-third of adults have untreated dental caries that require fillings [2].
 Dental caries are also known as tooth decay, and they result from enamel breakdown.
 The goal of a filling is to remove the decayed part of the tooth, which is referred to as the cavity, and fill the area with an enamel mimicking material to prevent any further damage [3].
 Pathologies resulting from untreated cavities have disproportionately affected black and hispanic adults, younger adults, and those from lower income communities.
 Approximately 9% of the world's population is affected by untreated dental caries.
 There has been a significant amount of evidence that tooth disease has gone down in many countries.
 However, dental caries continue to affect many people, especially children, which can lead to premature dental loss [4].
-A new matrix band device could help advance the public dental health industry by helping simplify procedures for practicing dentists, making treatment more efficient and less costly.
+A new matrix band device could help advance the public dental health industry by helping simplify procedures for practicing dentists, making treatment more efficient, convenient, and less costly.

-B. Current Devices
+B. Problem Statement